This late night I could not stop the racing of all the thousands of words flowing through my weary Momma brain.

 Embrace the real, raw, realities to be found within your life as you homeschool and live.

 Just know equally are the bite-sized pieces of goodness too.

 Sending love, hugs and strength to You for the journey!

 Be real.
 Be raw.
 Accept the realities.
 Count your blessings.
 Be a drink offering that’s poured out.

 (You are so welcomed to share this on your social media page, with homeschooling friends, family…humans.
 It just may be the encouragement they need.)

-Angela Jordan Perry, is a wife of 25 years, homeschooling Mom of eight children, mentor, entrepreneur, direct marketer, mad’am farmer, homeschool co-op director, Toastmasters Competent Communicator recipient, racial injustice activist.
+Angela Jordan Perry, is a wife of 24 years, homeschooling Mom of eight children, mentor, entrepreneur, Young Living direct marketer, mad’am farmer, homeschool Academy director, President of Women’s Empowerment Toastmaster-Greenville and follower of Jesus Christ.
 Angela and her family makes their home in Campobello, SC.